 The Polish Aviation Museum

-Within one of Europe’s old military airports, the Polish Aviation Museum houses more than 140 different planes, helicopters, and other equipment, including Hermann Goering’s collection of aircraft.
+Within one of Europe’s former military airports, the Polish Aviation Museum houses more than 140 different planes, helicopters, and other equipment, including Hermann Goering’s collection of aircraft.

 KrakowCard Map

 Many of the attractions marked in yellow on the map are included in the KrakowCard.
-We’ve mapped and listed the 40-odd museums and galleries that are included with the KrakowCard.
+We’ve mapped and listed the over 20 museums, galleries, and experiences that are included.
 Some museums are split over two venues.
 Please note that venues are subject to closure and change, and that there is sometimes an extra charge for temporary exhibitions.

 Each type of landmark has a different colour marker on the map: